Cirkit Designer Logo

 • Powering microcontrollers, sensors, and actuators in embedded systems

-• Providing stable voltage for industrial equipment and machinery
+• Supplying energy to industrial equipment and machinery

-• Charging batteries in portable devices
+• Charging batteries and portable devices

 Technical Specifications